Updated 03 December 2020

 You won’t receive your inheritance as soon as the person dies – it can take up to a year for everything to be sorted out.
-This process is called probate and will take longer if there is a large estates, a more detailed will or other complicating circumstances.
+This process is called probate and will take longer if there is a large estate, a more detailed will or other complicating circumstances.
 Even when things are straightforward, you should expect to wait at least six months.

 If there is inheritance tax (IHT) to pay, this must be settled before probate is granted.